darrenldl/blockyarchive/RSBX_SPECS.md

 4. If metadata is enabled, the encoder seeks back to starting position of output file and overwrites the metadata block with one that contains the actual hash

 ## Decode workflow
-Metadata block is valid if and only if
+Metadata block is valid if
-- Header can be parsed
-- All metadata fields(duplicate or not) can be parsed successfully
-  - Duplicate refers to metadata fields with the same ID
-- All remaining space is filled with 0x1A pattern
+- Basic block validity criteria are satisfied(see **Block handling in general above**)
-- Version(specifically alignment/block size) matches reference block(see below)
+- Version and uid matches reference block(see below)
+- Several aspects are relaxed and allowed to not conform to `SBX_FORMAT`
+  - Metadata fields are optional, i.e. do not have to be parsable
-- CRC-CCITT is correct
+  - Padding of 0x1A is not mandatory

 Data block is valid if and only if
-- Header can be parsed
+- Basic block validity criteria are satisfied(see **Block handling in general above**)
 - Version and uid matches reference block(see below)
-- CRC-CCITT is correct

-1. A reference block is retrieved first(which is used for guidance on alignment, version, and uid)
+1. A reference block is retrieved first and is used for guidance on alignment, version, and uid(see **Finding reference block** procedure specified above)
-  - the entire SBX container is scanned using alignment of 128 bytes, 128 is used as it is the largest common divisor of 512(block size for version 1), 128(block size for verion 2), and 4096(block size for version 3)
-  - if no-meta flag is specified
-    - the first whatever valid block(i.e. valid metadata or data block) will be used as reference block
-  - else
-    - if there is any valid metadata block in SBX container, then the first one will be used as reference block
-    - else the first valid data block will be used as reference block
-  - if the version of reference block is 1, 2, or 3
-    - the block can be either `Data` or `Meta`, and all metadata fields are optional
-  - else if the version of reference block is 17, 18, or 19
-    - the block must be `Meta`, and metadata fields `RSD`, `RSP` must be present
 2. Scan for valid blocks from start of SBX container to decode and output using reference block's block size as alignment
   - if a block is invalid, nothing is done
   - if a block is valid, and is a metadata block, nothing is done
-  - if a block is valid, and is a metadata parity block, nothing is done
   - if a block is valid, and is a data parity block, nothing is done
   - if a block is valid, and is a data block, then it will be written to the writepos at output file, where writepos = (sequence number - 1) * block size of reference block in bytes
 3. If possible, truncate output file to remove data padding done for the last block during encoding